BasisResearch/chirho/docs/source/design_notes/observations.rst

 ``Reparam`` API, making such models compatible with the full range of Pyro’s existing likelihood-based inference machinery.

+..
+    TODO need to also cite the predicate exchange thing here if we want to use this example?

-For example, to implement something like the relaxation in Omega’s predicate exchange meta-algorithm, we could implement a new ``Reparam`` class that rewrites observed deterministic functions to approximate soft conditioning statements using a distance metric or positive semidefinite kernel and the ``factor`` primitive.
+For example, to implement something like the relaxation in Omega’s predicate exchange meta-algorithm :cite:`tavares_2020`, we could implement a new ``Reparam`` class that rewrites observed deterministic functions to approximate soft conditioning statements using a distance metric or positive semidefinite kernel and the ``factor`` primitive.